TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Rte.rst

 Configuring RTE via page TSconfig is general and not specific to a particular rich-text editor.
 However, TYPO3 comes with EXT:rte_ckeditor, so this one will usually be used.
-This page covers only the general configuration, for more information about configuring rte_ckeditor, see the :ref:`rte_ckeditor configuration <ext_rte_ckeditor:configuration>`.
+This page covers only the general configuration, for more information about configuring EXT:rte_ckeditor, see the :ref:`rte_ckeditor configuration <ext_rte_ckeditor:configuration>`.

 Examples